avipars/ImageConverter/README.md

 Application:

-* Uses WPF, .Net 7.0, Masgisk (for image conversions) Version 13.4.0 - at time of publishing
+* Uses WPF, .Net 7.0, Masgisk (for image conversions), Version 13.4.0 - at time of publishing

+* NAudio.MediaFoundation (for audio conversions)

 Convert:

 * Convert images to other formats (supports major formats in addition to webp and heif),